wwmoraes/site/content/posts/eso-addon-and-lua-fun.md

 date: 2021-12-13T09:38:13+01:00
 draft: true
 categories:
-- gaming
-- scripting
+- Code
 tags:
-- lua
+- Lua
 ---

 ## Prologue: My moon cycle

 {{< admonition type=note >}}
-you can [skip ahead]({{< relref "#saved-variables-proxy" >}}) to the technical stuff if storytelling is not your thing 😄
+you can [skip ahead]({{< relref "#saved-variables-proxy" >}}) to the technical content if storytelling is not your thing 😄
 {{< /admonition >}}

 I've had no real use for Lua in the past, despite my ~~frustrated~~ attempts.